musiKk/plyj/README.md

 Acknowledgement
 ---------------

 plyj is more or less a 1:1 translation of the grammar used in the [Java Development Tools] for Eclipse.
-It really takes someone smarter than me to create a parser of that caliber.
-That's no false modesty.
-After many failed attempts of writing the parser using only the [Java Language Specification] I just gave up.
-I always knew it wasn't going to be a piece of cake, but I really found a new kind of respect for parser and compiler writers.

 Completeness
 ------------